Corrections Reports & Publications

-Standing Against Violence (PDF) is a report by Parliamentary Secretary for Corrections, Laurie Throness.
+In December 2014, the Parliamentary Secretary for Corrections completed a safety review of BC Corrections Standing Against Violence (PDF).
 It makes 20 recommendations to improve staff and inmate safety in B.C.'s corrections system.

 Technical Assessment of Electronic Supervision (PDF, 2.9BM) by Sierra Systems reviews best practices in electronic supervision, provides an overview of the latest technology used in some North American jurisdictions and describes options for the future of electronic supervision in B.C.